subtalegames/mimir/README.md

 In the real-world, a criterion represents a condition that must be true for a contextual event to take place.
 However, events will typically have many criteria that need to evaluate to true, not just one!

-> For example, an NPC might query Mimir to ensure that they're only commenting on another NPC's behaviour if they've not exhibited the same behaviour previously (to avoid being hypocritical).
+> For example, an NPC might query Mímir to ensure that they're only commenting on another NPC's behaviour if they've not exhibited the same behaviour previously (to avoid being hypocritical).
 >
 > *It could also function inversely if the NPC is intentionally a hypocrite!*

 ### Query

 A query is a collection of "facts" about the current game world's state.
-Mimir represents these facts in Rust as a `BTreeMap<String, f64>`, where the `String` is the unique name of the fact, and the `f64` is the fact's value.
+Mímir represents these facts in Rust as a `BTreeMap<String, f64>`, where the `String` is the unique name of the fact, and the `f64` is the fact's value.

 ```rs
 struct Query {